Asian stock markets mixed after Wall St summit and wave of viruses - ExBulletin

 Asian stock markets mixed after Wall St summit and wave of viruses

-IN DEVELOPMENT … The story will be updated as new information can be verified.
-Updated 4 times

-BEIJING – Asian stock markets were mixed on Thursday after Wall Street peaked and daily new cases of coronavirus in the United States hit a record high.
+BEIJING (AP) Asian stock markets were mixed on Thursday after Wall Street peaked and daily new coronavirus cases in the United States hit a record high.

 Tokyo and Seoul retreated while Shanghai and Hong Kong advanced.